Can you freeze lemon juice and lemons? Now, you can easily extend the life of fresh lemons and their juices by freezing them.

 How to freeze lemon slices or wedges?

-You can also freeze lemon slices or wedges following the steps below:
+You can also freeze lemon slices or wedges by following the steps below:

 -Choose fresh lemons and wash them well.

-– Take a cookie sheet, arrange the slices or wedges in lines and make sure no slices touch one another otherwise; each slice gets frozen in one chunk.
-Once arranged well, preserve the sheet in a freezer for up to 2-4 hours until getting solid fully. -Once frozen each slice well, transfer them in freezer-safe bags, seal them tightly and send back the bag to the freezer again.
+– Take a cookie sheet, arrange the slices or wedges in lines, and make sure no slices touch one another otherwise; each slice gets frozen in one chunk.
+Once arranged well, preserve the sheet in a freezer for up to 2-4 hours until getting solid fully. -Once frozen each slice well, transfer them to freezer-safe bags, seal them tightly, and send back the bag to the freezer again.

 How to freeze lemon zest?

 Lemon zest is a process of grating lemon peel and nectar together using a grater or zester.
 You can freeze lemon zest easily.